vkuskova/Dynamical_Leverage/README.md

 # Dynamical Leverage in Temporal Networks — reproducibility

-Code and artifacts for the paper "Dynamical Leverage in Temporal Networks:
+Code and artifacts for the paper "Dynamical Leverage in Temporal Networks: \\
-When Does Node Importance Require the Trajectory?" (under review).
+When Does Node Importance Depend on the Trajectory?" (under review).

 ## Layout